jakemason/ouroboros.nvim/README.md

 -- these are the defaults, customize as desired require('ouroboros').setup({
     extension_preferences_table = {
-          c = {h = 2, hpp = 1},
+          -- Higher numbers are a heavier weight and thus preferred.
-          h = {c = 2, cpp = 1},
+          -- In the following, .c would prefer to open .h before .hpp c = {h = 2, hpp = 1}, h = {c = 2, cpp = 1},
           cpp = {hpp = 2, h = 1},